microsoft/rushstack/stack/eslint-plugin/README.md

 }
 ```

-### `@rushstack/no-untyped-underscore` (Opt-in)
+## `@rushstack/no-untyped-underscore` (Opt-in)

 Prevent TypeScript code from accessing legacy JavaScript members whose name has an underscore prefix.

 #### Rule Details

 JavaScript does not provide a straightforward way to restrict access to object members, so API names commonly
-use an underscore prefix to indicate a private member (e.g. `exampleObject._privateMember`).
-However, inexperienced
+indicate a private member by using an underscore prefix (e.g. `exampleObject._privateMember`).
+For inexperienced
-developers may not be aware of this convention.
-In TypeScript we can generally solve this problem by marking the types
+developers who may be unfamiliar with this convention, in TypeScript we can mark the APIs as `private` or omit them
-as `private` or omitting them from the typings.
-However, when migrating a large legacy code base to TypeScript,
+from the typings.
+However, when migrating a large code base to TypeScript, it may be difficult to declare types
-it may be difficult to author typings for every legacy API.
-For this case, you can enable the
+for every legacy API.
+In this situation, the `@rushstack/no-untyped-underscore` rule can help.
-`@rushstack/no-untyped-underscore` rule.

-This rule reports access to members whose name has an underscore prefix, EXCEPT in cases where:
+This rule detects expressions that access a member with an underscore prefix, EXCEPT in cases where:

-- The containing object has a type which declares the member; OR
+- The object is typed:  specifically, `exampleObject` has a TypeScript type that declares `_privateMember`; OR
-- The untyped expression uses privileged names like `this._example` or `that._example` or `super._example`; OR
+- The object expression uses: the `this` or `super` keywords; OR
+- The object expression is a variable named `that`.
+(In older ES5 code, `that` was commonly used as an alias
+ for `this` in unbound contexts.)

 #### Examples